orkes-io/docs/docs/reference-docs/api/human-tasks/search-task-list.md

 # Search Human Tasks

 Used to retrieve a list of human tasks by search criteria.
-This API is similar to [List Human Tasks](/content/reference-docs/api/human-tasks/get-task-list).
+This API is similar to the API [List Human Tasks](/content/reference-docs/api/human-tasks/get-task-list).

 :::note
-The invoking user should be a task owner or an ADMIN or an assignee to the tasks returned.
-When using application credentials, the application should be an owner of the task in the workflow definition.
+The invoking user should be a task owner, an ADMIN, or an assignee to the tasks returned.
+When using application credentials, the application should be the owner of the task in the workflow definition.
 :::

 ## Input Payload